drandrewthomas/gcodercnc2d5/README.md

 ## Credits and sources

-This web app uses the excellent QuickSettings library for the properties dialogs.
-Please go visit the project at [https://github.com/bit101/quicksettings](https://github.com/bit101/quicksettings).
+QuickSettings is used for the properties dialogs: [https://github.com/bit101/quicksettings](https://github.com/bit101/quicksettings).

+To help ensure downloading files is simple and consistent, and works regardless of browser download size limits, Filesaver.js is used: [https://github.com/eligrey/FileSaver.js/](https://github.com/eligrey/FileSaver.js/).

 Finally, this web app has been published by Andrew Thomas and [cncmakerzone.co.uk](https://www.cncmakerzone.co.uk).
 Please enjoy it :-)